-Sun Finance is subject to anti-money laundering laws and related compliance obligations in most of the jurisdictions in which it does business.
-The Group has put in place an anti-money laundering policy, which the Group applies in all of its countries of operation.
+Sun Finance is subject to anti-money laundering and prevention of terrorism and proliferation laws and related compliance obligations in most of the jurisdictions in which it does business.
+The Group has put in place an anti-money laundering and prevention of terrorism and proliferation financing (AML) policy and sophisticated internal control system, which the Group applies in all of its countries of operation.
 The Group has also adopted local anti-money laundering policies and procedures in all of its countries of operation.
-However, these policies and procedures may not prevent all possible breaches of law.
+However, these policies and procedures may not prevent all possible breaches of laws.
 Country managers and other appointed persons in each jurisdiction are responsible for money laundering prevention and compliance.
-The Group is required to comply with anti-money laundering regulations that are generally less restrictive than those that apply to banks.
+The Group is required to comply with anti-money laundering regulations that are generally the same restrictive as those that apply to banks.
 If the Group is not in compliance with relevant anti-money laundering laws, it may be subject to criminal and civil penalties and other remedial measures.
-Although Sun Finance invests significant resources in its anti-money laundering program and tools, any penalties, remedial measures or investigations into any potential violations of anti-money laundering laws could harm the Group's reputation and may have a material adverse effect on its business, financial condition, results of operations, prospects and cash flows.
-Further, anti-money laundering regulations may become at least as restrictive as those that apply to the banks, which will have a material adverse effect on the Group's business, financial condition, results of operations, prospects and cash flows.
+Although Sun Finance invests significant resources in its anti-money laundering program, personnel and tools.
+Any penalties, remedial measures or investigations into any potential violations of anti-money laundering laws could harm the Group's reputation and may have a material adverse effect on its business, financial condition, results of operations, prospects and cash flows.
+Further, anti-money laundering regulations may become more restrictive, which will have a material adverse effect on the Group's business, financial condition, results of operations, prospects and cash flows.